simp/pupmod-simp-fips/REFERENCE.md

 This can affect existing keys and certificates and make them unusable.
 Make sure these effects are understood before changing the status.

+NOTE: The absolute best way of ensuring that your desire to move into FIPS mode is set across ALL SIMP modules is to set `simp_options::fips` to `true` in Hiera.

 #### Parameters

 The following parameters are available in the `fips` class.